joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/05/upshot/democrats-michigan-progressives-left.html

 **Cost of Trump’s Namesake Warships Likely to Rise by 50 Percent or More**\
-`President Trump’s goal of building a “golden fleet” of 15 battleships could cost $275 billion, according to a government estimate`\
+`President Trump’s goal of building a “golden fleet” of 15 battleships could cost $275 billion, according to a government estimate.`\
 https://www.nytimes.com/2026/08/05/us/politics/trump-namesake-warships-cost-increase.html

 **The Good List: 6 Things to Add Delight to Your Day**\